 Which countries are in Eastern Europe?

-Before I jump headfirst into the ultimate Eastern Europe itinerary, we need to discuss what exactly Eastern Europe is.
+Before I jump headfirst into the ultimate itinerary for Eastern Europe, we need to discuss what exactly Eastern Europe is.
 For those who haven’t travelled extensively around the region, it may not seem like the term “Eastern Europe” is even that loaded, however, you will soon learn that it is not so much a term that defines a region and can be far more political and cultural than meets the eyes.

 Many people will jump to thinking that the term “Eastern Europe” refers to the Warsaw Pact countries or the countries that were under Communist rule from WWII up until the early 1990s.
 This typically includes the countries in former Yugoslavia and anything east of Germany or Austria (excluding Greece).